GovardhaneNitin/smart-inventory/README.md

 ---

 <div align="center">
-Made with ❤️ by the Smart Inventory Team
+Made with ❤️ by the Nitin Govardhane
 </div>